For Detoxification & Residential Treatment

 7) What will I need to bring with me?

-- Clothing for one week, laundry facilities are provided.
+- No more than 8 outfits, laundry facilities are provided.
 Do not bring any clothing that depicts drugs or alcohol.
 No tank tops, halter tops, see through clothing or items that reflect questionable or objectionable material, no short shorts / skirts.

 - Bring comfortable clothing for sleeping.

-- Pathways provides linens, pillows and bath towels, however you may bring your personal linens and towels if you wish.
+- Pathways provides linens, pillows and bath towels, so we ask that you do not bring any personal linens or towels.

 - Personal hygiene items, these products cannot contain alcohol.
 If you don’t have access to personal hygiene items they will be supplied for you.